MALIGN: Explainable Static Raw-byte Based Malware Family Classification using Sequence Alignment: Acknowledgements

+We compared \toolname \ with other models with respect to recall, specificity, precision, and F1 score.
+Table \ref{table:microsoft performance test-set} represents the overall performance of models taking the weighted average for all types (detailed result for each family in Table \ref{table:microsoft performane test-set (all)} in the appendix).
+It shows that \toolname \ has a more balanced performance than others.
+Moreover, it has higher precision which indicates that it has a comparatively low false positive rate -- an indicator of a good malware detection model in commercial AV systems.

-\subsection{Applicability with limited amount of data and features}
+\subsection{\textbf{Applicability with Limited Amount of Data and Features}}

-Although deep learning based approaches have been widely applied for malware classification and detection, they require extensive amount of data for training and tend to overfit in absence of that.
-Tables~\ref{table:microsoft classification train accuracy for different models} and \ref{table:microsoft classification test accuracy for different models} show that Feature-Fusion, MalConv and M-CNN perform well for most malware families.
-However, we observe that, for Type 5 (Simda), which has only 42 samples, the test accuracy of Feature-Fusion, MalConv and M-CNN are only 76.47\%, 52.94\% and 62.5\% respectively whereas \toolname \ has 84.62\% test accuracy.
-The other methods having training accuracy of 100\% indicates overfitting.
-Similar observation can be made for Type 4 (Vundo) that has second smallest number of train samples.
+Although deep learning based approaches have been widely applied for malware classification and detection, they require extensive amounts of data for training and tend to overfit in the absence of that.
+Table \ref{table:microsoft classification test accuracy for different models} shows that Feature-Fusion, MalConv, and M-CNN perform arguably well for most malware families.
+However, we observe that, for Type 5 (Simda), which has only 42 samples, the test accuracies of Feature-Fusion, MalConv, and M-CNN are respectively 76.47\%, 52.94\% and 62.5\% while \toolname \ has 84.62\% test accuracy.
+A similar observation can be made for Type 4 (Vundo) which has the second smallest number of training samples.

-Moreover, \toolname\ needs only the raw byte sequence whereas the Feature-Fusion method needs byte sequence, assembly file, address for byte sequence, section information from PE etc. So, even when only the binary executable files are available \toolname\ will work perfectly, but typical approaches like Feature-Fusion~\cite{ahmadi2016novel} that needs various features, will have to use other tools (such as IDA) to work properly.
+Moreover, \toolname\ only needs the raw byte sequence whereas the typical methods like Feature-Fusion need other information or features, e.g., assembly file, address for byte sequence, section information from PE, etc. In addition, \toolname\ can take any arbitrary length of input sequence whereas E2E deep learning based approach like MalConv, M-CNN suffers from limited input-length constraint.

-We also compare performances of the methods on the MLSec dataset (Microsoft Machine Learning Security Evasion Competition (2020) \cite{mlsec}).
-Since this dataset contains limited number of variants created in almost real-time, this can be used to identify how our method works on zero-day malwares when only a limited number of samples are available.
+We also evaluated the performances of the methods on the MLSEC dataset (Microsoft Machine Learning Security Evasion Competition (2020) \citep{mlsec2020}).
+Since it contains a limited number of variants created in almost real-time, this can be used to identify how our method works on new variants of a malware when only a limited number of samples are available.
+Because of the limited number of instances in this dataset, the validation set is very small for some types.
+Table~\ref{table:MLSEC performance train-test} shows the weighted result of all models for an 80\%-20\% train-test split on all 49 malware families.
+Additionally, we evaluated another set of results for 60\%-20\%-20\% train-validation-test split just for deep learning models (see Figure \ref{table:MLSEC performance train-val-test} in appendix).
+We observe that \toolname\ outperforms the other models on the MLSEC dataset regardless of the splitting.